biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/processing_network_photo.png
    :align:   center

-Before we process the data, let's have a look at hte summary of the contents of the biome file.
+Before we process the data, let's have a look at the summary of the contents of the biome file.
 To create this summary, select the BIOM artifact and press the generate summary button.

 .. figure::  images/generate_summary.png
    :align:   center